ocaml/ocaml.org/data/planet/reynard/mirageos-fortnightly-irc-call-feedback.md

 <p>Rather than making the discussion less technical, we could provide more background to proposed agenda items before the call for people to refer to.
 Regularly looping back and highlighting where specific projects, features and issues sit in the MirageOS ecosystem would be relatively easy to do, and might target this concern.
 Based on the answers from Question 5 above, deciding which burning issues should be addressed in the call and which items are for wider/more general discussion (such as roadmap items, feature wish-lists etc) on the <a href="https://lists.xenproject.org/cgi-bin/mailman/listinfo/mirageos-devel">mailing list</a> or via <a href="https://github.com/mirage/mirage/issues">Issues</a> would be a benefit.</p>

 <p>This links to repository management and organisation - specifically providing information on how to contribute, and a process by which topics are discussed, decided upon and re-visited if necessary.
-My <a href="http://reynard.io/2016/12/13/OSSWorkflow.html">post</a> about using GitHub features and tools for repository management outlines our experimentation with providing public roadmaps, monitoring ongoing project progress and encouraging wider discussion through community empowerment.</p>
+My <a href="http://reynard.io/2016/12/13/OSSWorkflow.html - [1 Client error: Couldn't resolve host name]">post</a> about using GitHub features and tools for repository management outlines our experimentation with providing public roadmaps, monitoring ongoing project progress and encouraging wider discussion through community empowerment.</p>

 <h3>7: Currently we use IRC to conduct the call/chat.
 Do you use IRC for other channels/chats?</h3>